gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Support for Java 14
 Gradle now supports running with [Java 14](https://openjdk.java.net/projects/jdk/14/).

-## Query information about a Java installation

-Sometimes it is useful for build logic to query certain details of a Java installation or the current JVM.
-For example, you may want to compile or run tests using a particular Java version or JVM implementation, and would like to add some validation that the build is actually using this Java version.
-Or you may wish to look up tools or commands included with a particular version of Java.

-In this release, there is a new `JavaInstallationRegistry` API to help write such build logic.
-This API allows you to query details about the current JVM or a particular Java installation.

-Please see [JavaInstallationRegistry](javadoc/org/gradle/jvm/toolchain/JavaInstallationRegistry.html) for more details.

 <a name="dark-mode"></a>
 ## Dark mode support for generated reports